 Students living at 175 Jefferson are not eligible for campus parking permits.
 Please see the shuttle schedules for transportation options or use ParkMobile with payment through the app if you wish to park on campus.

 Guests at RIT Residential Apartments may use the specifically signed Visitor spaces at University Commons, Riverknoll, Global Village and Perkins Green.
-A Visitor pass is not required to use these spaces however, a daily Visitor pass issued at the main Welcome Center is required for visitors parked in those Residential lots outside of the signed Visitor spaces.
+Non-residents of the apartment complex are required to display a valid, daily Visitor pass from the Welcome Center while using these or any other spaces at the Residential Apartment lots prior to 5pm on weekdays.

 Students who commute to RIT may purchase general or reserved parking permits.
 Students living in RIT-owned housing (other than the RIT Inn), Park Point, The Province and Apex are not eligible for these permits.
 Proof of residence is required.